Ronald Tierney

+Ronald Tierney (December 12, 1944—September 5, 2017) was an American mystery writer.

-Ronald Tierney December 12, 1944 - September 5, 2017 Born in Indianapolis, Indiana birthplace of Tierney's legendary, fictional character Dietrich (Deets) Shanahan.
+Tierney was born in Indianapolis, Indiana, birthplace of Tierney's fictional character Dietrich (Deets) Shanahan.
 After years as a writer, newspaper editor and communications director, Tierney began writing mysteries in the late 1980s.

 The Stone Veil introduces semi-retired, Indianapolis-based private investigator Deets Shanahan.
-The first in a series of 11 novels, "The Stone Vail" was a finalist in St. Martin's Press "Best First Private Eye Novel" competition.
-It was also nominated for the Private Eye Writers of America Shamus Award for "Best First Novel."
+The first in a series of eleven novels, The Stone Veil was a finalist in St. Martin's Press "Best First Private Eye Novel" competition.
+It was also nominated for the Private Eye Writers of America's Shamus Award for "Best First Novel."
 After Moving to San Francisco, Tierney embarked on a second series involving the strong and passionate Carly Paladino, the lead investigator for a large, prestigious San Francisco security firm and the down on his luck, streetwise P.I.
 Noah Lang.
 Tierney was a member of the Authors Guild, Mystery Writers of America, and the Private Eye Writers of America.
 Tierney's novels have been published by the UK's Severn House, St. Martin's Press and Dutton (Penguin Group).